How to Invest in Stocks With Only $20 For an Amazing Future

 Look, kid, it’s probably best if you read something like the Penny Hoarder, I don’t really hold back here.
 Unless you’re a bad kid already, in which case I’m happy to have you here to learn.

 So, you want to trade that extra $20 you have laying around for $1,000 huh?

 I wish it was as easy as snapping my fingers.
-But unfortunately, everything in life takes either hard work, patience, or rich parents (kidding on that last one, but they do help).
+But unfortunately, everything in life takes either hard work, patience, or rich parents (kidding on that last one, but that does help).
 Investing early with only a little money definitely falls under the patience category.

 It takes approximately 3 ½ years to turn 20 dollars a month invested into 1,000 dollars.
 Which may seem like an outrageous amount of time, but if you think about it, 20 dollars a month is only around .66 cents a day.
 So, your .66 cents a day will end up being about 888 dollars in 3 ½ years if you do nothing with it.

-But the coolest part of it is, if you make a 9% (which is lower than the S&P average, so if invested in a good ETF, you can expect to replicate this) return on that money, then you will have $1,000 by the time that 3 ½ years is up.
+But the coolest part of it is, if you make a 9% return on that money (which is lower than the S&P average, so if invested in a good ETF, you can expect to replicate this), then you will have $1,000 by the time that 3 ½ years is up.
 Which amounts to $112 without doing ANY work.
-Pretty Sweet gig if you ask me.
+Pretty SWEET gig if you ask me.

 But the truth of the matter is, they have no idea what they are talking about.

-Even just $20 a month is worth investing, and if anything, it can help you get your feet wet.
-So as you make more money over time you will know exactly what to do with it.
+Even just $20 a month is worth investing, and if nothing else, it can help you get your feet wet.
+As you make more money over time you will know exactly what to do with it.